contsili/meg-pipeline/docs/source/2-operationprotocol/meg-operationprotocol.rst

         Heater Button.

 #.
-If they need empty-room data:
+If project owner requires empty-room data prior to experiment:
     - Turn off the MSR lights and put the light brightness to low
     - Close the MSR door without having any individual inside
     - After the previous steps, on the `MEG Main PC` computer, open `MEG160` software